iamanigeeit/DDW2023/docs/04-oop/oop.md

 In Python, we do this using the concept of **property**.
 A _property_ represents an attribute with its getter and setter.
 Note that **a property is not the same as the attribute**.
 Because they are not the same, Python will require you to use two different names.
 The name of the property must not be the same as the name of the attribute.
 Property looks like an attribute but they behave differently.
 When we set a property's value, it passes through its **setter** method.
 Similarly, when we get a property's value, we can only obtain it from its **getter** method.
 Since all access passes through some methods, the data is encapsulated by the getter and the setter methods.
 We can make changes internally without affecting how the outside world interact with the data.

 Let's rewrite our `RobotTurtle` class using property to encapsulate the `_name` attribute and `_speed` attribute.
 To do this, we are going to create two properties, one for `name` and the other one for `speed`.
-On the other hand, we wil create a property for position only with a getter.
+On the other hand, we will create a property for position only with a getter.
 The reason is that we want position to be modified only by calling the `move()` method.

 ```python
 # Class definition